-Managing Partner and CEO
+Senior Managing Partner and CEO

-Noubar Afeyan is founder, Managing Partner and CEO of Flagship Ventures, a leading early stage venture capital firm.
-He also leads the firm's VentureLabsTM unit that invents and launches transformative startups.
-He is a Senior Lecturer at MIT’s Sloan School of Management where he has taught courses on technology entrepreneurship, innovation, and leadership since 2000.
+Noubar Afeyan is founder, Senior Managing Partner and CEO of Flagship Ventures, a leading early stage venture capital firm.
+He also leads the firm's VentureLabs unit that invents and launches transformative startups.
+He is a Senior Lecturer at MIT’s Sloan School of Management where he has taught courses on technology-entrepreneurship, innovation, and leadership since 2000.
 Dr. Afeyan has authored numerous scientific publications and patents since earning his Ph.D. in Biochemical Engineering from MIT in 1987.
 He lectures widely in the United States and internationally on diverse topics ranging from entrepreneurship, innovation and venture capital to biological engineering, drug discovery, medical technologies and renewable energy.

-During his 25-year career as inventor, entrepreneur, CEO and venture capitalist, Dr. Afeyan has co-founded and helped build 25 successful life science and technology startups.
+During his 28-year career as inventor, entrepreneur, CEO and venture capitalist, Dr. Afeyan has co-founded and helped build over 35 successful life science and technology startups.
 He was founder and CEO of PerSeptive Biosystems, a leader in the bio-instrumentation field that grew to over $100M in annual sales within six years from its first sales.
 After PerSeptive's acquisition by Perkin Elmer/Applera Corporation in 1998, he was Senior Vice President and Chief Business Officer of Applera, where he initiated and oversaw the creation of Celera Genomics.

-Dr. Afeyan is a member of several advisory boards including the Yale Climate & Energy Initiative and the SKOLKOVO School of Management in Moscow.
-He is also a member of the Board of Overseers of the Boston Symphony Orchestra.
-In addition, he is co-founder and board member of the National Competitiveness Foundation of Armenia, a private-public partnership to promote economic development in the former Soviet Republic of Armenia, and he serves on the board of AmeriaBank, a leading bank in Armenia.
+Dr. Afeyan received a Technology Pioneer 2012 award from the World Economic Forum in recognition of the breakthrough solar fuel technology being developed at Joule Unlimited.
+He has served as Chairman of the Global Agenda Council on Chemicals, Advanced Materials and Biotechnology of the World Economic Forum as well as being a member of the Meta-Council on Emerging Technologies.
+He is a member of the Board of Overseers of the Boston Symphony Orchestra.
+In addition, he serves on the board of AmeriaBank and of UWC Dilijan International School, both of Armenia.
+Previously, he was a co-founder and board member of the National Competitiveness Foundation of Armenia, a private-public partnership dedicated to promoting economic development in the former Soviet Republic of Armenia.
 In 2008 he received the Ellis Island Medal of Honor, an award granted to outstanding Americans who have distinguished themselves as United States citizens and who have enabled their ancestry groups to maintain their identities while becoming integral parts of American life.
-Dr. Afeyan also received a Technology Pioneer 2012 award from the World Economic Forum in recognition of the breakthrough solar fuel technology being developed at Joule Unlimited.
-He currently serves as Vice-chair of the Global Agenda Council on Emerging Technologies of the World Economic Forum.